From veering triangulations to link spaces and back again

-\begin{lemma} Let $K$ be a layer of a layering and $R$ a rectangle.
-Then there is an edge $e$ in $K$ so that $R(e)$ either south-north or west-east spans $R$. \end{lemma}
+\begin{lemma} Suppose that $K$ is a layer of a layering and $R$ is a rectangle.
+Then there is an edge $e$ in $K$ so that $\rect(e)$ either south-north or west-east spans $R$. \end{lemma}

-\begin{proof} By \reflem{EdgesCover}, there is an edge $e_0$ in $K$ so that $R\cap \closure{R}(e_0)$ is non-empty.
-Since $R$ is open, we also have that $R \cap R(e_0)$ is non-empty.
+\begin{proof} By \reflem{EdgesCover}, there is an edge $e_0$ in $K$ so that $R\cap \closure{\rect(e_0)}$ is non-empty.
+Since $R$ is open, we also have that $R \cap \rect(e_0)$ is non-empty.
 Breaking symmetry, suppose that $e_0$ is red.
-If $R(e_0)$ does not span $R$ in either direction, then $R$ contains precisely one of the two material corners of $R(e_0)$.
-Breaking symmetry again and applying \reflem{EdgeRectSlope}, we assume that $R$ contains $p_0$, the southeastern corner of $R(e_0)$.
+If $\rect(e_0)$ does not span $R$ in either direction, then $R$ contains precisely one of the two material corners of $\rect(e_0)$.
+Breaking symmetry again and applying \reflem{EdgeRectSlope}, we assume that $R$ contains $p_0$, the southeastern corner of $\rect(e_0)$.

-Consider now the maximal strip $P \subset K$ of edges and triangles $\{(f_i, e_i)\}_{i \geq 1}$ so that \begin{enumerate} \item all edges $e_i$ are red, \item all triangles $f_i$ are majority red, \item $e_0$ is contained in $f_1$, \item $e_i$ is contained in $f_i$ (and in $f_{i+1}$ when $f_i$ is not the last triangle in $P$), \item $R$ contains $p_i$, the southeastern material corner of $R(e_i)$. \end{enumerate}
+Consider now the maximal strip $P \subset K$ of edges and triangles $(f_i, e_i)_{i \geq 1}$ so that \begin{enumerate} \item all edges $e_i$ are red, \item all triangles $f_i$ are majority red, \item $e_0$ is contained in $f_1$, \item $e_i$ is contained in $f_i$ (and in $f_{i+1}$ when $f_i$ is not the last triangle in $P$), \item $R$ contains $p_i$, the southeastern material corner of $\rect(e_i)$. \end{enumerate}